thelorddoyle/virtually-human-form/README.md

 # `Improvements`
 - Convert from raw CSS to inline-styling and nested selectors through Emotion
-- Mobile optimise styling
+- Mobile optimise
-- Make it so that date picker fields can be opened by clicking Enter when tabbed over and dropdown arrow keyed through
+- Make it so that date picker fields can be opened by clicking Enter when tabbed over and dropdown arrow keyed through (can currently only be tabbed through)
 - Ensure compatability for older browsers & test for compatibility
+- Make it so when user clicks Discard Changes all error validations are removed too
 # `Installation`

 I didn't know how deep you wanted me to go on this, so I have provided some basic instructions for someone who may not be familiar with GitHub.